 Types of Heart Failure

-- Left-sided heart failure- It involves the accumulation of fluids in the lungs leading to shortness of breath.
+Left-sided heart failure involves the accumulation of fluids in the lungs leading to shortness of breath.

-- Right-sided heart failure- It involves the accumulation of fluids in the abdomen, legs & feet leading to swelling.
+Right-sided heart failure involves the accumulation of fluids in the abdomen, legs & feet leading to swelling.

-- Systolic heart failure- In this condition, the left ventricle cannot contract leading to a pumping problem.
+In systolic heart failure, the left ventricle cannot contract leading to a pumping problem.

-- Diastolic heart failure- In this condition, the left ventricle can’t relax or fill fully, leading to a filling problem.
+In diastolic heart failure, the left ventricle can’t relax or fill fully, leading to a filling problem.